RKD1180/educational-trainig-center/README.md

 # This website build for educational purpouse
 # This website Build with react
-# I use You can cintrol or seell services with this website
+# You can control or seell services with this website
 # This webite is fully responsive